LukasGalliker/ese2013-team9/README.md

 	- If possible I would not force users to authenticate, e.g. force them to create another account, shoppings lists are not too sensitive
 12. As a user I want that every time my friends edit an item I see the update
 	- For this we need a Web API / Database, I would suggest that it works with JSON
+	- We need to think about a solution / fallback if no internet connection is available, e.g. storing the changes temporarily in a local database and then sync them when a connection is available the next time.
 13. As a user I want to add a location to a shopping list and get notified when I get closer to that location
 	+ How does the user add the location? -> The user GOES to the desired shops and adds the location to his locations, then you can add them to cateogries
 	- Notification Permission?
 How is this done?